 - Calibrate your Apple Watch (Apple Support tutorial here)

 With these tips checked off your list, you should get the most accurate Apple Watch exercise and movement tracking.
-Another fun tip for Apple Watch Series 4 users is to place your finger on the Digital Crown in the Heart Rate app for a “faster reading with higher fidelity.”
+Another fun tip for Apple Watch Series 4 and 5 users is to place your finger on the Digital Crown in the Heart Rate app for a “faster reading with higher fidelity.”

 For more help getting the most out of your Apple devices, check out our how to guide as well as the following articles: